DevelopingCoffee/preposition_sense_disambiguation/flair_sense_disambiguation/Readme.md

 ### Tokenization

-Furthermore the model provides the option to 'skip' flair in-built tokenization - it means, that a sentence will only be tokenized due to spaces in the text.
+Furthermore the model provides the option to 'skip' tokenization by setting the _use\_tokenizer_ parameter to _False_ - it means, that a sentence will only be tokenized due to spaces in the text.
 This can be useful, when training / predicting already tokenized sentences.
 If this option is not selected, the standard tokenizer (SegTok) will be used.